fcremo/DVWA/README.md

+This is a customized version of DVWA, used for the 2016 workshops of Tower of Hanoi, Politecnico di Milano CTF team.

+The original readme is preserved below.

 # DAMN VULNERABLE WEB APPLICATION
 Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.

 The aim of DVWA is to **practice some of the most common web vulnerability**, with **various difficultly levels**, with a simple straightforward interface.